flowhub/docs.flowhub.io/_posts/2014-04-01-flowhub-faq.md

 ## Payments/Licenses

-###Pre-order License
-Flowhub is free to use for public projects and open source development.
+Flowhub is free to use for public projects and open source development!

+### Pro plan
 Private project development & collaboration is reserved for paid plans.
-Pre-order licenses are offered during the pre-order period at a discount to regular pricing.
-Pre-order licenses will automatically convert to their respective higher priced paid plans upon public release of Flowhub.

-You can view the different pre-order license tiers and associated regular priced paid plans on our [pre-order page](http://flowhub.io/preorder/).
+You can view the different plans on our [pricing page](http://flowhub.io/pricing/).

 ###Kickstarter License

+Reward Plans from the [NoFlo Kickstarter](http://noflojs.org/kickstarter/) were activated on January 1, 2015 on an [update on Kickstarter](https://www.kickstarter.com/projects/noflo/noflo-development-environment/posts/985898) with instructions to claim your reward.
+Kickstarter Reward Plans offer the same features as a Flowhub Pro Plan.

-Our [Kickstarter backers](http://noflojs.org/kickstarter/) are welcome to participate in the Flowhub beta testing program.
+Our [Kickstarter backers] are welcome to participate in the Flowhub beta testing program.
 The license rewards from the [Kickstarter](http://www.kickstarter.com/projects/noflo/noflo-development-environment) will be activated in Flowhub at the end of the beta testing period.

-###Lifetime Discount
-Lifetime discount allows the pre-order license holder to lock-in a discounted rate for future renewals of the associated paid plans.
-Renewals must be made on a consecutive yearly basis, otherwise the discount will expire.

-###When will the pre-order period end?
-As soon as the public release and/or conversion of pre-order licenses into paid plans, expected June 2014.

-###What’s the current status of Flowhub?
-We are currently in public beta.

 ###Where is the source code?
 Flowhub is built on the [Kickstarter-backed](http://noflojs.org/kickstarter/) open source [NoFlo Development Environment](https://github.com/noflo/noflo-ui), which is available under the MIT license.
-The productized Flowhub version adds capabilities that require network infrastructure, like GitHub integration, real-time collaboration and runtime discovery.
+The hosted Flowhub version adds capabilities that require backend infrastructure, like GitHub integration and runtime discovery.